 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Lobnya

 and, since 1991, known as Lyuta, in the Tiachivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 In Yiddish, Lyuta was known as Lita.

-Lyuta is located about 14 miles E of Velikiy Berëznyy (Nagyberezna).
+Lyuta is located about fourteen miles east of Velikiy Berëznyy (Nagyberezna).